-PLDC will again host an Educators’ meeting.
-The event offers educators the opportunity to share ideas about their work and the development of the Educators’ network.
+PLDC hosted an Educators’ meeting again in Paris.
+The event offered educators the opportunity to share ideas about their work and the development of the Educators’ network.
 One focus of this year’s meeting was the status quo of university programmes dedicated to Lighting Design.

-The meeting will take place on 1.
-November, 2017, at the Palais des Congrés between 11.00- 13.30.
+The PLDC pre-convention meeting for Educators took place on 1.
+November, 2017, at the Palais des Congrés.

 Guest speaker Dr.Natalia Bystryantseva, Head of the Art & Science Institute and Director of the Creative Lighting Design (CLD) programme at ITMO University in St. Petersburg then spoke on the topic: Education that breaks down barriers – academic programmes today need to prepare lighting designers to act as “alchemists” and synthesise different kinds of sciences, art and technologies to create new scope for design.

 For more information on the Educators’ meeting please contact Alison Ritter, email@example.com